DataDog/integrations-extras/superwise/README.md

 ## Setup

-Once a user configures the Datadog integration in Superwise, standard model metrics are sent to Datadog and users get model observability dashboards within Datadog.
-Users can also configure any specific model metric and incident policy and send them to Datadog for model observability tailored to their business context.
+With the Datadog integration configured in Superwise, standard model metrics are sent to Datadog, and users get model observability dashboards in Datadog.
+You can configure any specific model metric and incident policy, and send them to Datadog for model observability that is tailored to your use case.

 1. Go to [Superwise portal][2] and select **Integrations**.